View of Ruined Abbey, Painshill Park, Surrey, UK

 The Gothic Temple

-We finished our visit to Painshill Park with a walk up the hill to the Gothic Temple.
-From here you get sweeping views over the lake and all the gardens.
-It is a real favourite for Instagram shots!
+The last stop on our visit to Painshill Park was a walk up the hill to the Gothic Temple.
+This white building was designed to frame the landscape below like a picture.
+From here you get sweeping views over the lake and gardens.
+It’s a top spot for Instagrammers!

 Getting to Painshill Park